 - Know what to do if you are asked to evacuate.

 - Keep your vehicle's fuel tank at least half full during wildfire season.

 Report all fires in Whistler to 9-1-1.

 Get information and updates

-- Listen to 102.1 Mountain FM for information about the fire and possible road closures.
+- Listen to 102.1 Mountain FM and 101.5 Whistler FM for information about the fire and possible road closures.

 - Be prepared to evacuate all family and pets at any time.
-Follow evacuation orders.
+Follow instructions from emergency officials.